axiros/mdvl/README.md

 Then, a very lightweight tool (short startup time for the python process) is desirable.
 Note: There [are](https://github.com/chadbraunduin/markdown.bash)
-direct bash renderers around, with good results, check them out.
+ unix standard tool based renderers around, with good results, check them out (and if only to see how awesome `sed` really is...).
-They did not work for me for some output related problems but they might for you).
+They did not work for me for some output related problems - but they might for you.

 Originally the script was within a Here Document within bash scripts but this version would be also useable inline in a python programs.
 Thats why some overhead for config mgmt is present - for a version embedded in e.g. a bash script you would only need the main function and replace the `C.<color>` with the shell eviron vars, e.g. `C.H1` -> `$H1`

 ## Design